 At the dawn of cloud computing, it was essentially a business centralising IT resources into a well-defined set of integrated massive-scale data centres.
-The architecture hence reflected the challenges of IT techniques and technologies at that time.
+The architecture hence reflected the challenges of IT techniques and technologies at that moment in time.
 Over time, as cloud adoption and the scale of integration ever increases, even the largest hyper-scale providers reach the physical limits of their data centres.

 How do they ensure increasing customer demands are met?

-The first years of cloud computing was mostly an IT outsourcing business exercise.
+The first years of cloud computing were mostly an IT outsourcing business exercise.
 While that still hasn’t changed, the nature and scale of cloud computing have only ever increased (and at an increasing velocity).

-This development has fuelled the integration of increasingly mission-critical elements of individual organisation’s IT landscapes as confidence in cloud computing and its value proposition grew.
-As the benefits of cloud have become appreciated by business owners, it has resulted in organisations asking for more services to be made available as a cloud service – thus accelerating the disruptive impact and scale of cloud adoption even further.
+This development has fuelled the integration of increasingly mission-critical elements of individual organisations IT landscapes as confidence in cloud computing and its value proposition grew.
+As the benefits of the cloud have become appreciated by business owners, it has resulted in organisations asking for more services to be made available as a cloud service – thus accelerating the disruptive impact and scale of cloud adoption even further.

 At the same time, the well-defined, yet strictly hierarchical topology of typical cloud infrastructures aims to provide high levels of performance, resilience and near-instantaneous scalability of IT operations outsourced to the cloud.
-Taking Amazon Web Services as an example, individual data centres are grouped together into availability zones, which in turn are aggregated into AWS regions.
+Take Amazon Web Services as an example, individual data centres are grouped together into availability zones, which in turn are aggregated into AWS regions.
 This intrinsic redundancy built into the infrastructure comes at a price – despite the spectacularly low price tags attached to stock compute and storage resources these days.

 With increased demand comes an increased need for data centres, availability zones and regions.
 However, there are two issues here that limit the efficacy of a sloppy “Add more resources!” response to more demand: